Skip to content

 Education

 Rachel Doležal earned her MFA summa cum laude from Howard University and has lectured as a professor of Art History and Black Studies at Eastern Washington University, North Idaho College and Whitworth University.
 Courses she has taught include: African and African American Art History, African History, African American Culture, African American History from 1877-present, Introduction to Race & Culture Studies, The Black Woman’s Struggle, Research Methods in Race & Culture Studies, Black Women & Hair, Art Education, Introduction to Africana Studies, Race & Ethnicity, and Survey of Art.
-Her scholarly research focus is the intersection of race, gender and class in the contemporary African Diaspora with a specific emphasis on Black women in visual culture.
+Her scholarly research focus is the intersection of race, gender and class in visual culture within the contemporary African Diaspora.

 Dolezal guest lectured at Spokane Community College, University of Idaho, Gonzaga University and Washington State University and was the Advisor for the Black Student Unions of North Idaho College and Eastern Washington University.
 Dolezal was a regular contributing writer for The Black Lens newspaper and the Inlander.
 Her written work can also be found in a Rutgers University textbook, The War on Poverty: A Retrospective and her early memoir, In Full Color: Finding My Place in a Black and White World.
 Rachel’s life work emphasizes racial and social justice activism, and she is a licensed Intercultural Competency & Diversity Trainer.